AvivNavon/mfml-project/README.md

 1. Classification problem: Human Activity Recognition Using Smartphones Data ([link to data](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)).
 2. Regression problem: Abalone age prediction ([link to data](https://archive.ics.uci.edu/ml/datasets/Abalone)).

-We will also get to test the new exciting [SHAP](https://github.com/slundberg/shap) (SHapley Additive exPlanations) project.
+We will also get to test two new projects for ML models interpretability:

+	- [SHAP](https://github.com/slundberg/shap) (SHapley Additive exPlanations) project.
 SHAP is a unified approach to explain the output of any machine learning model.
+	- [Skater](https://github.com/datascienceinc/Skater): Skater is a unified framework to enable Model Interpretation.
+We will specifically be use Skater to estimate permutation based VI.

+## UI

+We also build a simple web app, using Shiny for easier evaluation of the experiment results.
+The app is available on shinyapps.io, using [this](https://avivnav.shinyapps.io/mfml-vi/) link.

 ## Reference